hotosm/learnosm/_posts/it/beginner/0200-12-27-more-about-josm.md

 modo da inserire informazioni a loro riguardo.
 Alla fine, sei stato in grado di disegnare la tua mappa con JOSM.

-E' stato un buon esercizio, adesso siamo pronti per editare su OpenStreetMap.
+È stato un buon esercizio, adesso siamo pronti per editare su OpenStreetMap.

 In this section we will take a closer look at the interface of JOSM, and see how we can use it to edit the map on OpenStreetMap.